mkhaled87/CSCI5854_lab/README.md

 ### Building SCOTS's MATLAB interface

 You need to have MATLAB installed in your host machine (not inside the Docker container) to be able to simulate the controllers resulting from SCOTS.
+You need to also have a C++ compiler compatible with MATLAB.
+Check [this guide](https://www.mathworks.com/help/matlab/matlab_external/choose-c-or-c-compilers.html) to configure MATLAB's mex compiler with your compatible C++ compiler
 Follow the steps below:

 - Open MATLAB.